Eurydia/notes-on-clean-programming-language/content/_index.md

 ### Integers

-#### Integer Constructions
+#### Constructing Integers

 There are three methods to construct integer literals.

-Integer literals from decimal notation may be written as follows.
+Integer literals constructed with decimal notation may be written as follows.

 ```
 // Language: Clean